Abegunde99/Blogging_Api/README.md

 ### `Start the Server`

-Runninh the server on your local environment
+Running the server on your local environment

 ```
 npm run start